mlrun/mlrun/docs/concepts/data-feature-store.md

-# Data stores and feature store
+# Data Stores and Data Items

 One of the biggest challenge in distributed systems is handling data given the different access methods, APIs, and authentication mechanisms across types and providers.